Dilant/B2METutorial/README.md

 pnpm run dev  # spin up a live server
 ```

-This tutorial is updated frequently, so I don't recommend doing this to read it offline.
+You need to do these steps again whenever this tutorial is updated, so I don't recommend doing a local setup merely to read it offline.
+(You can always directly read the markdown files though)

 ## Contribution